JTechEng/jtlog/README.md

 * **jtlogc.py** and **jtlog.py** the curses, and command line apps, respectively.
 * **ti2c.py** - the sensor configuration module; does all the talking & listening to the hardware.
 Note this is used by _both_ **jtlog** and **jtlogc**.
 * **Python 3.5.9** or later - if using a different version, please upgrade python 3 before making support requests.
 * **Python 3 modules** - sys, os, time, curses, curses.textpad, json, threading, queue, webbrowser.
-Python will complain if any of these are missing, but all should be included in the standard installation through raspian.
+Python will complain if any of these are missing, but all should be included in the standard installation through raspbian.

 # Installation